spetsmash/crypto_paper_wallets/README.md

-A simple paper wallet generator for Ethereum.
+A simple paper wallet generator for Ethereum net.

  Run project